-50. Committee of creditors 16

-Part 6 : WINDING UP CHAPTER 1 - GENERAL 17
+Part 6: WINDING UP 19

-51. Alternative modes of winding up 17
+51. Alternative modes of winding up 19

-52. Regulations 17
+52. Regulations 19

-53. Powers of Liquidator 17
+53. Powers of Liquidator 19

-CHAP TER 2 - VOLUNTARY WINDING UP 18

-54. Circumstances in which a Company may be wound up voluntarily 18
+54. Circumstances in which a Company may be wound up voluntarily 20

-55. Notice of resolution to wind up
+55. Notice of resolution to wind up 20

-56. Commencement of winding up 18
+56. Commencement of winding up

 57. Effect on business and status of Company

 58. Avoidance of share transfers after winding-up resolution

-59. Statutory declaration of solvency 19
+59. Statutory declaration of solvency

-60. Distinction between "members" and "creditors" voluntary winding up 19

-СНАР TER 3 - MEMBERS' VOLUNTARY WINDING UP 19
+60. Members' Voluntary Winding Up

 61. Appointment of Liquidator

 62. Liquidator's report at each year's end

 63. Final account

-64. Effect of Company's Insolvency 20
+64. Effect of Company's Insolvency

 65. Conversion to Creditors' Voluntary Winding Up

-CHAP TER 4 - CREDITORS' VOLUNTARY WINDING UP 21

 66. Application of this Chapter

 67. Directors to lay statement of affairs before creditors

 68. Appointment of Liquidator

 69. Appointment of Liquidation Committee

 70. Directors' powers

-71. Power to disclaim onerous property
+71. Power to disclaim onerous property and vesting of property

 72. Vacancy in office of Liquidator

 73. Liquidator's report at each year's end

-74. Final account 23
+74. Final account

-CHAP TER 5 - PROVISIONS APPLYING TO BOTH KINDS OF VOLUNTARY WINDING UP 24

-75. Distribution of Company's property 24
+75. Distribution of Company's property

 76. Appointment or removal of Liquidator by the Court

 77. Reference of questions to Court

 78. Expenses of voluntary winding up

 79. Saving for certain rights

 80. Removal or resignation of Liquidator

-CHAP TER 6 - COMPULSORY WINDING UP 25

 81. Circumstances in which Company may be wound up by the Court

 82. Definition of inability to pay debts

 83. Application for winding up

-84. Petition for winding up on grounds of interests of the DIFC
+84. Application for winding up on grounds of interests of the DIFC

 85. Voiding of property dispositions

 86. Voiding of attachments

-87. Commencement of winding up by the Court
+87. Commencement of winding up by the Court 32

 88. Consequences of winding-up order

-89. Investigation procedures
+89. Investigation procedures 32

-90. Choice of Liquidator by creditors and contributories
+90. Choice of Liquidator by creditors and Contributories 33

-91. Appointment of provisional Liquidator
+91. Appointment of provisional Liquidator 33

 92. Liquidation Committee

-93. General functions in winding up by the Court
+93. General functions in winding up by the Court 34

-94. Vesting of Company property in Liquidator
+94. Vesting of Company property in Liquidator 34

-95. Final account
+95. Final account 34

-96. Power to stay proceedings
+96. Power to stay proceedings 35

-97. Power to exclude creditors not proving in time
+97. Power to exclude creditors not proving in time 35

-98. Payment of expenses of winding up
+98. Payment of expenses of winding up 35

-99. Preferential debts 29
+99. Preferential debts 35

+100. Power to disclaim onerous property 36

+101. Rescission of contracts by the Court 36

+102. Notification that Company is in Liquidation

+103. Information as to pending Liquidations

+104. Reference of questions to Court

+105. Dissolution and early dissolution

+106. Removal or resignation of Liquidator

+107. Fraud in anticipation of winding up

+108. Transactions in fraud of creditors

+109. Falsification of Company's books

+110. Material omissions from statement relating to Company's affairs 39